 When should I expect to begin the clinical portion of my program?

 I live outside the USA.
-Can I still study at YVI and get my AP certification?
+Can I still study at YVI and get my NAMACB certification?

 I live in the US but want to do some of my clinical practicum in another country.
 Is this possible?